Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 12. Document and Share Learnings

-Documentation is good, especially when it helps identify and solve recurring issues, or helps bring new team members up to speed quickly.
+Documentation is good, especially when it helps identify and solve recurring issues or helps quickly bring new team members up to speed.

 “When recurring issues or patterns emerge, document them for future reference,” Ashmore says.
 "Consider creating a shared repository of review checklists, guidelines, and common issues to help streamline future reviews.”